-CADD 2384 Advanced CAD-Architectural (3) (Last year's course prefix/number CAD 249)
+CADD 2384 Advanced CAD-Architectural (3)

 Prerequisites: Computer Aided Design 1471 and 2380 or the equivalent.
 Advanced uses of the electronic computer as an aid to the designer are studied.
 Special emphasis is given to architectural drafting as it relates to the single-family residence.
 Menu and library construction will be practiced while using the interactive graphic system.
 Laboratory fee.
 (2 Lec., 4 Lab.)